ottonepiazzi/federated-learning/FUIA_VGG-16_CelebA/README.md

 On the first run, VGG-16 pretrained weights (~528 MB) are downloaded automatically from PyTorch.
 A pretrained checkpoint is saved to `checkpoints/` so that pretraining is skipped on subsequent runs.

+The src folder contains a modular version of the code.